 4 x 4 grid deblocking and parallel deblocking for 4 x N and N x 4 boundaries.

-Revisit to conclude if there is a definite subjective evidence for deblocking on 4 x 4 grids.
+Further testing will be done in a CE to conclude if there is a definite subjective evidence for deblocking on 4 x 4 grids.
 One more subjective test demo is planned to be conducted with some non-proponents as test viewers

 The second viewing session of the 4x4 filtering grid proposals was been conducted on October 9, 2018, at 12pm.
 Sequences KristenAndSaraQP34 and Kimono were shown with the proposals listed above.
 The following comments were collected.